electron/governance/wg-administrative/README.md

 AWG members should consist of folks who manage a substantial investment in the project.
 To avoid the AWG becoming the _superpower_ group, members should not participate in other technical working groups.
-The initial group members consists of management from GitHub, Microsoft, and Slack whose teams contain full-time Electron contributors.
+The initial group members consist of management from GitHub, Microsoft, and Slack whose teams contain full-time Electron contributors.

 In order to have a balance of voices, the group should also seek to add a representative from the rest of governance,